 Writing for money is something I’d like to do when I retire so I figure it’d be to give it a try again now.
 I went into detail about my love for writing in this post a few weeks ago so I won’t reiterate all that here.

 I started writing again in December in order to get started on building up a base of stories/novellas to publish starting in 2017.
-This first report sets a baseline for 2017 and will show how much I earned passively in December from the work I’ve published in 2013.
-It’s not a lot but it’s more than 0 and I’m hoping that writing and publishing again will help that grow.
+This first report sets a baseline for 2017.
+It will show how much I earned passively in December from the work I’ve published in 2013.
+It’s not a lot but it’s more than 0.
+I’m hoping that writing and publishing again will help that grow.

 - Decide on the task to be done(writing in my case).

 - Set the pomodoro timer (traditionally to 25 minutes).

 - Work on the task until the timer rings.
 If a distraction pops into your head, write it down, but immediately get back on task.

 - After the timer rings, put a checkmark on a piece of paper(I have an app that tracks it for me).

 - If you have fewer than four checkmarks, take a short break (3–5 minutes), then go to step 2(I only go for two checkmarks meaning I spend 50 minutes writing and 10 minutes resting).

 - After four pomodoros, take a longer break (15–30 minutes), reset your checkmark count to zero, then go to step 1(this last step doesn’t apply to me since I stop after 2).